Complete Mitochondrial DNA Sequences

 || Bandelt's 2013 rCRS review (PDF)

 Other comparison hmtDNAs in GenBank & elsewhere:

-This sequence has over 30 variant nucleotides from the rCRS.
+- Swedish Sequence X93334 This U5a sequence is 16570 bp in length and has over 30 variant nucleotides from the rCRS.

-This sequence has over 50 variant nucleotides from the rCRS.
+- Japanese Sequence AB055387 This B5b sequence is 16554 bp in length and has over 50 variant nucleotides from the rCRS.

 *includes sequences that are complete coding region but minus the control region (15400 nucleotides minimum).